pallucs/PTMGPT2/README.md

 <h1>PTMGPT2</h1>
-<p>PTMGPT2 is a suite of models capable of generating tokens
+<p>Here, we introduce PTMGPT2, a suite of models capable of generating tokens that
-that signify modified amino acid residues, crucial for identifying PTM sites.
-At the core of this platform is PROTGPT2, an autoregressive transformer model, originally trained on 50 million non-annotated sequences spanning the complete spectrum of the protein space.
-We have adapted PROTGPT2, utilizing it as a pre-trained model, and further fine-tuned it for the specific task of generating classification labels for a given protein sequence.
-Uniquely, PTMGPT2 employs a zero-shot text classification approach using a generative language model, negating the need for task-specific classification heads.</p>
+signify modified protein sequences, crucial for identifying PTM sites.
+At the core of this platform is PROTGPT2 [13], an autoregressive transformer model.
+We have adapted PROTGPT2, utilizing it as a pre-trained model, and further fine-tuned it for the spe- cific task of generating classification labels for a given PTM type.
+Uniquely, PTMGPT2 utilizes a decoder-only architecture, which eliminates the need for a task-specific clas- sification head during training.
+Instead, the final layer of the decoder functions as a projection back to the vocabulary space, effectively generating the next possible token based on the learned patterns among tokens in the input prompt.</p>
 <h3>PTMGPT2 model and workflow</h3>
 <img src='PTMGPT2-workflow-model.png'></img>